domenicomanna/domenicomanna.com/src/content/posts/2019-09-28-responsiveNavbarInReact/index.md

 ---
-title: "How to Create a Responsive Navbar in React"
+title: 'How to Create a Responsive Navbar in React'
-date: "2019-09-28"
+date: '2019-09-28'
-tags: ["React", "CSS"]
+tags: ['React', 'CSS']
 featuredImage: ../../featuredImages/reactIcon.png
 ---